elixirschool/elixirschool/en/lessons/libraries/stream-data.md

 That's hardly a comprehensive test, though.
 What should happen when the second argument is `0`?
 What should the output be when the first argument is an empty string?
 What does it even mean to repeat an empty string?
 How should the function work with UTF-8 characters?
 Will the function still work with large input strings?

-You might say that my criticisms are unfair.
-After all, who would write just one example to cover this function?
-I'll grant your point.
 We could write more examples to test edge cases and large strings.
 However, let's see if we can use StreamData to test this function more rigorously without much more code.

 ```elixir
 defmodule RepeaterTest do